GregFee/machinelearning_assessment/README.md

 ## The Data

 There is a high correlation interconnected between a lot of the variables.
-The data also has a large variance in scale and all this had to be taken into account whne planning a predinction model.
-Various summary and descriptive data was used to show these traits.
+The data also has a large variance in scale and all this had to be taken into account when planning a prediction model.
+Various summary and descriptive wer used to show these traits.

 ## The Keras Model